shader-slang/slang/docs/design/autodiff/basics.md

 }
 ```

-Important note: the forward-mode function only needs to compute the inner product $\left<Df(\mathbf{x}),\mathbf{dx}\right>$.
+Important note: the forward-mode function only needs to compute the inner product $\langle Df(\mathbf{x}),\mathbf{dx} \rangle$.
 The Jacobian matrix itself never needs to be fully materialized.
 This is a key design element of automatic differentiation, one which allows it to scale to huge input/output counts.

 ### Building Blocks: Forward-mode derivatives compose in forward order of execution.